 In reality, Johnson had a much more agnostic view, and Boswell takes a very clear stance against Johnson being a dupe when it came to ghosts.
 For evidence, the biographer points out that Johnson was part of a team that debunked the famous Cock Lane Ghost case.
 The Cock Lane “story had become so popular, that he thought it should be investigated.”
-Johnson formed a team of, essentially, occult detectives.
+Johnson was asked to join a group of, essentially, occult detectives.
 (At this point, I’m picturing an assemblage of properly powdered and wigged gentlemen ghost hunters, ideally accompanied by a dog named Sir Scooby of Doo.)
-Johnson later reported the committee’s findings, saying that the child involved in the alleged haunting “has some art of making or counterfeiting particular noises, and that there is no agency of any higher cause.”
+Johnson later reported the ghost-hunting committee’s findings, saying that the child involved in the alleged haunting “has some art of making or counterfeiting particular noises, and that there is no agency of any higher cause.”

 How to Validate a Ghost